BabsyIT/onboarder/code/README.md

 ### Database

-As of now the database is are two simple hash maps.
+As of now the database are two simple hash maps.
 But as you may figure out it will not be hard to switch to a real database later.
 The availability of the SuperBabsy can be stored as a list of time stamps pairs in one table.
 The rest is just data about the user or about a booking.